 This ceremony is for College of Arts and Sciences master’s and doctoral students with degree conferral dates of September 2019, February 2020, and June 2020.
 Eligible candidates will receive initial notification via email in January 2020.
 An email confirmation will be sent out to registered candidates by the end of April.

 It is expected that students participating in graduate commencement will have completed all degree requirements.
 In extraordinary circumstances, students who have not yet completed all requirements may request – with agreement of their advisor – to participate in commencement by contacting the ceremony coordinator, David Lang.
 All written requests must be received prior to the April 1 registration deadline.

 Students are responsible for obtaining regalia.
 The University Bookstore, located on the North Campus, will handle all academic apparel orders.
-For out-of-town orders, please call (716) 636-6290.
-Credit cards are accepted.
+Visit the university's commencement website for info on caps/tams, gowns, hoods and tassels.